 Next, remove cabbage leaves and core:

-- Once cabbage is cool enough to handle, cut off leaves (one at a time).
+- Once the cabbage is cool enough to handle, cut off the leaves (one at a time).

-Tip: As you get so far into removing the leaves, you will have to place the head of cabbage back in boiling water to soften those leaves further in the centre of the cabbage.
+Tip: As you get so far into removing the leaves, you will have to place the head of cabbage back into the boiling water to soften those leaves further in the centre of the cabbage.

-- Place about ยผ cup of filling in the cabbage leaf (I like to shape into somewhat of a log).
+- Place about ¼ cup of the meat filling in the centre of a cabbage leaf (I like to form it into somewhat of a log shape).

 - Roll up.